Buying at GWA

 - Lots affixed with (•) denotes that the lot may be subject to Droit de Suite.
 More information on Droit de Suite is available at www.dacs.org.uk.

 If you attend an auction and are successful in bidding for a lot, you may collect your item from the saleroom once payment has been made.
 All goods must be paid for and collected within two working days following sale unless by arrangement.
+Items are no longer insured once they have been bought at auction.
 If the item has not been collected after five working days, then a storage charge of £5 plus VAT per lot per day will commence.
-The item will also no longer be insured.
 Great Western Auctions shall then contact the buyer by email to confirm that this additional charge is now in place and further to that if paid for item(s) are still not collected within another 2 weeks of the date of the email, the items will be placed back into the next auction without reserve with the buyer becoming the vendor.
 All Great Western Auctions terms and conditions will now apply to the new vendor of this item.
 A bank transfer will be sent out 30 working days after the sale, this will be minus our saleroom and storage charges.
 All goods are the buyer's responsibility from the point of sale.

 Please bring boxes and packaging material with you at time of collection.